The sign that you are entering a road classed as a Motorway and subject to those regulations.

-The current price of a motorway lesson, which requires two hours to be really useful, is shown on the driving lesson prices page.
+The current price of a motorway lesson, which requires two hours to be really useful, is shown on the Prices page.

 This unique road type, while enabling its unique travelling efficiency, comes with its own set of considerations which include: